PrimeFocus™ Mini-Assessment: Complete the Self-Assessment

-In today’s fractured and polarised society, business leaders must work exceptionally hard to ensure that teamwork prevails over politics in the workplace.
+In today’s fractured and polarized society, business leaders must work exceptionally hard to ensure that teamwork prevails over politics in the workplace.
 This is even more challenging in hybrid workplaces, culturally diverse teams, and in teams in which remote working is becoming common.

 We've spoken previously about critical leadership skills like generative listening; here we want to discussion some key 'communication strategies'.
 Where communication is the lifeblood of high performing teams, leaders must create a culture where conscious communication, mastering communication strategies like non-violent communication, is the norm.